About San Marino

 Although not a member of the EU, the country uses euros.

-There are 6 mobile network operators and also quite a number of internet service providers in San Marino.
+There are over 0 mobile network operators and about 0 internet service providers in San Marino.
 You can checkout the

 and also details about each of them.